Image by Adam Zubek-Nizol

 4. Open communication is not used to issue directives to their staff – employees perform better when directives are explained well and they feel empowered.
 Companies succeed when they power their brand with employee empowerment.

-Managers must learn to deal with know-it-all workers; learn how to motivate shy people who aren’t assertive even if they have good ideas; and motivate workers who only view their tasks at the end of their nose and simply follow orders – no matter what the consequences are.
+3. They need to motivate employees, especially those who only view their tasks at the end of their nose and simply follow orders – no matter what the consequences are.

 From the Coach’s Corner, related management content: